Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 ### Tests
 <!---
-Add a numbered list of manual tests you performed on each platform that validates your changes work, and that there are no regressions present.
+Add a numbered list of manual tests you performed that validates your changes work on all platforms, and that there are no regressions present.
+Add any additional test steps if necessary if test steps are unique to a particular platform.
 Manual test steps should be written so that your reviewer can repeat and verify one or more expected outcomes.

 For example: